rusticlion/DreamlandsJS/ticket-strategy.md

 bring my vision to life.
 Don't let that stop you from making creative suggestions when they spark for you, though, I love to hear ideas :)

-* This document inclues a list of Known Weaknesses below, these are areas of development where either you or I have struggled in the past.
+* This document includes a list of Known Weaknesses below, these are areas of development where either you or I have struggled in the past.
 When these elements are in play, bias towards working more closely with me so we can check each others' logic and validate each others'